bcrawford11/Angular2-w-CRUD-Api-MongoDb/README.md

   -.Net Core CRUD web api backend

-    -Create is the only CRUD operator currently working
+    -Create and Delete are the only CRUD operators currently working

 # Current working Features in Project
   -Authentication